 Pursuant to SEA Rule 15c3-3, the Company is required to compute a reserve requirement for customer accounts in order to determine the amount of cash or acceptable qualified securities it is required to deposit in Customer Reserve Bank Accounts.
-As of June 30, 2023, the Company had segregated cash of \$58,304 on deposit in Customer Reserve Bank Accounts.
+As of December 31, 2023, the Company had segregated cash of \$61,663 on deposit in Customer Reserve Bank Accounts.

-Pursuant to SEA Rule 15c3-3, the Company is also required to compute a reserve requirement for introducing broker and swap dealer PAB Accounts in order to determine the amount it is required to deposit in PAB Reserve Bank Accounts.
-This allows each correspondent firm that uses the Company as its clearing broker-dealer to classify its PAB Account assets held at the Company as allowable assets in the correspondent's net capital calculation.
-As of June 30, 2023, the Company had segregated cash of \$39,356 on deposit in PAB Reserve Bank Accounts.
+Pursuant to SEA Rule 15c3-3, the Company is also required to compute a reserve requirement for proprietary accounts of broker-dealers ("PAB") in order to determine the amount it is required to deposit in PAB Reserve Bank Accounts.
+As of December 31, 2023, the Company had segregated cash of \$43,391 on deposit in PAB Reserve Bank Accounts.